Mealybugs are part of the Pseudococcidae insect family and are recognizable by their wax-covered, oval, typically whitish bodies.

 Just as cutting into the stem of your croton and draining its sap in several places would weaken the plant, an infestation of Mealybugs can deteriorate its health.

-If the plant gets too overrun with these insects, the mealybugs on croton can cause an unsightly mess called honeydew or kill the croton.
+If the plant gets too overrun with these insects, the mealybugs on the croton can cause an unsightly mess called honeydew or kill the croton.

 How To Control Mealybugs